KengoTODA/readthedocs-action/ROADMAP.md

 - [ ] post URL of RTD page _after_ RTD build has successfully finished
 - [ ] use GitHub Check to mark PR failed iff build on RTD failed
 - [ ] set privacy level as 'public' at when enable RTD build
+- [ ] edit the original pull request body at the very bottom and add the link there